 Capital One 360: This is formerly ING Direct.
 You might find articles online about how Capital One was going to destroy ING, but so far that hasn’t happened.
 In fact, they have made the bank even better.
 I was one of those that was cautious of the potential issues with the switch, but it’s been over a year now without any issues.
 To get a full analysis of everything they offer, read my Capital One 360 review.
 If this bank sounds like an option for you, be sure to sign up here to get a $25 bonus when you open your account.

 Ally Bank: I use them for my business accounting.
 I wanted to keep my personal accounts and business account separate, so after some research, I ended up with Ally.
 They have been nothing but super.
 The interest rate on their savings account is currently higher than Capital One 360.
 Transfers are super easy.
 The site layout is great.
+Transfers from PayPal to Ally are faster than with any other bank I’ve used.
 Really, I have nothing bad to say about them.

 Credit Card Resources